 The University's External Work Policy states (Section B):

 "The University asserts its de facto ownership rights over all intellectual property (IP) produced by its employees.
 Only in limited and very specific circumstances does the University waive any such rights of ownership."

 A summary is proved in the Explanatory schematic of the University's position with regard to IP.

-This schematic confirms that the University formally waives its rights to the copyright of scholarly and learned works (defined as books, articles and conference papers).
+This schematic confirms that the University formally waives its rights to the copyright of scholarly and learned works (defined as books, articles and conference papers) created by University employees.
 Please consult the schematic carefully for details of other categories of IP.

 For more information on copyright and scholarly publishing, including open access, please contact the Open Access team in the Library on firstname.lastname@example.org

 Please note that information on these pages is intended as general advice for staff and students of the University of St Andrews, and should not be interpreted as legal advice or relied upon as such.
 Copyright can be a complex issue and, if in doubt, you should get in touch with the University's copyright contacts.